University Communications Communication Guidelines

 Timing is everything.
 Depending upon the focus of your story and your time frame, some communication channels will be more effective than others for reaching your audience.
 Timing is crucial in the news business; so is planning.
 To ensure the best coverage, let us know what’s going on and let us know several weeks or months in advance.
 For most stories, we will do our best to formulate an effective communication strategy by determining the appropriate community channels.

 Consider national trends and conversations.
-At times, University Relations may give special consideration to high-profile news by placing it in a more prominent position that adds our voice to a national conversation or trend.
+At times, University Communications may give special consideration to high-profile news by placing it in a more prominent position that adds our voice to a national conversation or trend.
 If your news can be linked to a national conversation or trend that might provide significant exposure for UNCG, elevate this connection.

 Strive to elicit a response.
 As a complex and diverse college campus with many stories to share, we must do more than inform; we must elicit a response.
 Some of the most read and most frequently shared stories are those that evoke emotion.
-For University Relations to best assist you, consider how newsworthy your story is based on how likely it is to solicit a response from your audience.
+For University Communications to best assist you, consider how newsworthy your story is based on how likely it is to solicit a response from your audience.
 The UNCG Brand Guide and a few additional tips from Fairtest will help you determine how to make a story newsworthy.

 Cross promote your story.
-To increase the chances of your story being read, University Relations encourages cross promotion.
+To increase the chances of your story being read, University Communications encourages cross promotion.
 Add the story link from the original source to your own channels such as a departmental web site, a unit-based e-newsletter or your social media platforms such as Facebook and Twitter.
 We highly recommend using the original link versus re-writing the story to build the best traffic and enhance search engine optimization (i.e. how frequently a site appears in a search.)

 Remember, there is a place for nearly every news and human interest story on our campus.
 We will work with you to determine the best potential placement.
 As communication professionals, we work diligently to strike a balance in the many submissions we receive and place on a daily basis while maintaining our charge to communicate strategically on behalf of UNCG.